ADA Accessibility Information

 Calcified Tooth and How to Treat It

-Posted on 5/29/2020 by Dynamic Dental Office
+Posted on 5/29/2020 by Dynamic Dental

 Calcified Tooth and How to Treat It

-What is Calcified Tooth?
+What is a Calcified Tooth?

-Calcified tooth is formed when your tooth suffer a severe injury or trauma and the root canal space, which contains the soft tissue pulp, fills up with calcified tissue.
+A calcified tooth is also known as pulp canal obliteration or calcific metamorphosis.
+Although these names may be alarming, a calcified tooth doesn't require emergency treatment.
+A calcified tooth is formed when your tooth suffer a severe injury or trauma and the root canal space, which contains the soft tissue pulp, fills up with calcified tissue.
+Almost one-quarter of all traumatized tooth become partially or completely calcified.

 A calcified tooth may change in appearance.
 In many cases, the tooth may become darker or become yellow.
 A lot of times calcified tissues do not exhibit any other symptoms, which is why it is important to have regular dental checkups at Dynamic Dental Care.

-Dr. Huish and can take an x-ray of an affected tooth and see whether the pulp camber is partially visible or not visible at all.
+Dr. Huish can take an x-ray of an affected tooth and see whether the pulp camber is partially visible or not visible at all.
 The root canal may also appear considerably narrower or become invisible because of the buildup of hard tissue.

 Treatment for a Calcified Tooth